near/near-sdk-rs/near-sdk-sim/README.md

 As a first step, you can use this library!
 With it, you can:

 * Test cross-contract calls
-* Accurately check [gas](https://docs.near.org/docs/concepts/gas) & [storage](https://docs.near.org/docs/concepts/storage-staking) usage for your contract
+* Profile [gas](https://docs.near.org/docs/concepts/gas) & [storage](https://docs.near.org/docs/concepts/storage-staking) usage for your contract, establishing lower bounds for costs of deployed contracts and rapidly identifying problematic areas prior to deploying.
 * Inspect intermediate state of all calls in a complicated chain of transactions

 To view this documentation locally, clone this repo and from this folder run `cargo doc --open`.